Special report: The missing BRIC in Indonesia's wall

 Across the archipelago in the past year, disputes over development of resources have turned deadly.
 In northern Sumatra, a mob burned down the exploration camp of an Australian gold miner.
 In central Sulawesi province, local residents pushing for better public facilities attacked oil firms with Molotov cocktails, killing two and shutting a field's oil output for two weeks.

-And in eastern Indonesia's Papua province, copper miner Freeport Indonesia's (FCX.N) operations were paralysed by a three-month strike that led to blockades, shootings and sabotage, as tribesmen armed with bows and arrows joined irate miners.
+And in eastern Indonesia's Papua province, copper miner Freeport Indonesia's operations were paralyzed by a three-month strike that led to blockades, shootings and sabotage, as tribesmen armed with bows and arrows joined irate miners.

 "There's a risk that these spats will grow," he said, after completing an eight-year project to remove guns from Java's teak forests.